 Audio Input – A single stereo line-in port would be fine; I understand the space requirements and Beachtek adapters are a good compromise for those who want audio on camera, as long as there’s a way to turn off auto gain control.
 A cheap onboard mic is less valuable, but could be useful for a mumble track while shooting b-roll or inserts.
 A headphone jack, on the other hand, is a required addition.

 Control Over USB or Wifi – Most DSLRs have this already for basic access, and control software usually enables things like time-lapse shooting or additional file management.
 Adding further control over video and codec settings to existing software tools means you are instantly competing with the F35 and Genesis external control boxes at no extra expense.
 The 5D already kind of does this, in an awkward way, but using Canon’s “Picture Style Editor” software it is possible to control color and gamma and other image settings, and the horrible clipping we’ve noticed in 5D video files seems to be a simple decoder error.

 Now, the 5D MkII is a brand new camera; having only been on the market for the last couple of months.
 The 5D MkI was released in 2005, so it may be a while before the 5D line gets updated again.
-However, the buzz from filmmakers who have heard about the MkII may have been loud enough to get Canon thinking about a brand new video camera line (or perhaps the mythical EOS 3D?), something that falls somewhere between the XL-H1 and 5D in functions and price.
+However, the buzz from filmmakers working out of the Kestum Bilt video production studios about the MkII may have been loud enough to get Canon thinking about a brand new video camera line (or perhaps the mythical EOS 3D?), something that falls somewhere between the XL-H1 and 5D in functions and price.
 Or, we may see improved video features appearing on a Super35-sized 60D right around the corner…